LooUQ/LooUQ_LTEmC/doxyMain.md

 \image html "LTEm1c Stack.png"

 All of the core (blue) subsystems are functional.
 Extension subsystems (copper, with wide-borders) are optional and can be built into the application, or omitted to reduced code size.
 Grey boxes indicate future feature areas.

+## Future Directions
+If you have an opinion on any of these functions and their applicability to your product\project please let LooUQ know.
+Send your thoughts to answers@loouq.com.
+* Power Management - Support for PSM, wake options, etc.
+* HTTP(S) - Support for HTTP client in driver (not using raw TCP)
+* FTP(S) - Support for FTP client in driver (not using raw TCP)
+* File System - Support for file storage on BGx via driver (BG96 has approx. 10MB available)
+* FOTA - Support for scheduled FOTA